2010859003/moveme/README.md

 If './gradlew build' is startet, the procedure will break because of miss-formatations

+The command './gradlew spotlessCheck' checks for bad sections.

-The commande './gradlew spotlessApply' automatically reformats the bad sections.
+The command './gradlew spotlessApply' automatically reformats the bad sections.